Last updated: 21 February 2025

 Summary

 Same-sex sexual activity is prohibited under the Penal Code 2014, which criminalises ‘unlawful sexual intercourse’ and ‘unlawful sexual contact’.
-This provision carries a maximum penalty of eight years’ imprisonment and 100 lashes.
+This provision carries a maximum penalty of eight years’ imprisonment.
+In addition, a punishment of 100 lashes can be imposed under Islamic Sharia.
 Both men and women are criminalised under this law.

 Maldives adopted a new Penal Code in 2014 which criminalises same-sex sexual activity, as well as explicitly criminalising same-sex marriage.
 Maldives also operates a form of Islamic law, under which same-sex sexual activity is prohibited.